grongor/van-greph/README.md

 If you are on Mac, you will probably need to do some magic like I did in the [CI](.github/workflows/ci.yaml) to get this working, because I use some "advanced" features of bash/grep/sed, that ancient versions installed on Mac by default can't do.

-### Script is stuck

-If van-greph gets stuck, try running it again with environment variable `GREP_C=999999999`.
-I wasn't able to reproduce this locally, but in Github Actions the command would take forever to complete and this hack was "a solution".
-Please let me know if you encounter this or if you have any insight into the issue.